Xiangyu-Hu/SPHinXsys/README.md

 ## Software Architecture

-SPHinXsys is cross-platform can be compiled and used in Windows, Linux and Apple systems.
+SPHinXsys is cross-platform can be compiled and used in Windows, Linux and McOS systems.

 ## Installation, tutorial and documentation